How to Explain Innovation in a Defense | Short Oral Answer for Committee Follow-Up Questions

 What this page helps you do first

-- Built for oral defense framing, not a copy of the written paragraph
+- Built for a live committee follow-up, not the written thesis paragraph

 A more efficient companion workflow